What's happened

 What's behind the headline?

-- The Federal Reserve's upcoming interest rate meeting will be crucial; any indication of a willingness to cut rates could influence market recovery.
+- Federal Reserve's Role: The upcoming Federal Reserve meeting is critical, as any indication of a willingness to cut interest rates could influence market recovery.
+Investors are closely monitoring the Fed's stance on economic support amid these challenges.

 What the papers say